 - 3.4 Much of the area is recognised as being relatively unspoilt and important as a natural haven for wildlife and an outdoor recreation area within easy reach of many of Suffolk's larger towns.
 The main part of the parish lies within the Suffolk Coasts and Heaths AONB, and the remainder of the parish lies in the AONB Project Area.
 Additionally, Pin Mill hamlet is part of a Conservation Area which borders the Orwell and runs halfway up the valley of Pin Mill Road.
 There are a number of public rights of way in the area, which enable access into the AONB and provide residents and visitors access to the rural landscape. - 3.5 The parish covers a wide range of wildlife habitats: arable, grassland (including sheep grazing and horse paddocks), scrub, heath, woodland and saltwater margins, all of which are valuable species-rich habitats.
 Along with the whole of the Shotley Peninsula, the parish falls under the Suffolk Biodiversity Partnership's Biodiversity Action Plan (BAP), including Habitat and Species Action Plans (HAPs and SAPs).
 Hedgerows and mature tree lines are of major importance in providing nest sites and cover.
 The range of habitats encourages a wide range of birds.
 Many species still to be found locally are under threat nationally.
-The range of habitats encourages a wide range of birds: skylarks, corn bunting, yellow hammer, barn owls, linnet, sparrow hawks and kestrels.
-In winter, as well as the skylarks, golden plover, lapwing and black-tailed godwit can be seen in the area. - 3.6 Fallow and muntjac deer are seen regularly on the arable fields and in woods.
+The range of habitats encourages a wide range of birds.
+Skylarks, Corn Bunting, Yellowhammer, Barn Owls, Linnet, Sparrowhawk and Kestrel.
+In winter, as well as the Skylarks, Golden Plover, Lapwing and Black-tailed Godwit can be seen in the area. - 3.6 Fallow and Muntjac deer are seen regularly on the arable fields and in woods.
 Foxes are in evidence, but rarely seen.
-Field and bank vole have been seen in the past, Bats and hares are a common sight.
-Locally found reptiles and amphibians include grass snake, slow worm and common lizard, along with common newts, frogs and toads. - 3.7 Insects include butterflies, the more common whites, tortoiseshell and peacock, alongside other less common species of butterfly such as speckled wood, comma, holly blue, red admiral, orange tip, and the occasional visitation of migrant painted lady.
-Dragonflies, darters and damsel flies are common, particularly over ponds.
-The area is noted for its large population of stag beetles. - 3.8 Although there is only one small area of ancient semi-natural woodland in the Parish (the NE corner of Broomfield Covert), the eastern part of Bylam Wood is a Planted Ancient Woodland Site, and the other woodland is mostly broadleaved, and therefore valuable habitat for invertebrates, nesting and roosting birds, understory and woodland plants.
+Field and Bank Vole have been seen in the past, Bats and Hares are a common sight.
+Locally found reptiles and amphibians include Grass Snake, Slow Worm and Common Lizard, along with Common Newts, frogs and toads. - 3.7 Insects include butterflies, the more common whites, Tortoiseshell and Peacock, alongside other less common species of butterfly such as Speckled Wood, Comma, Holly Blue, Red Admiral, Orange-tip, and the occasional visitation of migrant Painted Lady.
+Dragonflies, darters and damselflies are common, particularly over ponds.
+The area is noted for its large population of Stag Beetles. - 3.8 Although there is only one small area of ancient semi-natural woodland in the Parish (the NE corner of Broomfield Covert), the eastern part of Bylam Wood is a Planted Ancient Woodland Site, and the other woodland is mostly broadleaved, and therefore valuable habitat for invertebrates, nesting and roosting birds, understory and woodland plants.
 There is also a small area of alder carr at Dawns Covert.
 The tidal estuary fringe of Pin Mill woods is of particular interest, being a rare example of woodland adjacent to estuarial salt water.
 The mature, disease-free elm tree in Richardson's Lane should be noted as a natural asset which requires protection.